Watch Video: How to Make a Pie Chart in Google Sheets

 Moreover, the Setup tab of the Chart editor has more options.
 For example, you have the option to change the data source for the chart, switch rows and columns, and more.

+Making a pie chart in Google Sheets is a simple process.
 To make a pie chart in Google Sheets, click on the Insert menu and then select Chart from the dropdown list that appears.

 How do you set up a pie chart?

 To set up a pie chart, double click on the chart or click on the ellipsis (three dots), followed by ‘Edit chart’.
 This displays the Chart editor sidebar to the right of the browser window.
 Select the Setup tab from the chart editor.
-You can now see all the options to set up your pie chart.
+You can now see all the options to set up your pie chart..

-What is a pie chart with example?
+What is a pie chart with examples?

 How do I label a pie chart in Google Sheets?